BigThunderSR/ha-legacy-gsm-sms/README.md

 The add-on automatically creates sensor entities and provides an HTTP API for sending SMS.

-**Important:** Do not run both the HACS integration and the add-on simultaneously - they will conflict when accessing the GSM modem's serial device.
+**⚠️ Important:** Do not run both the HACS integration and the add-on simultaneously - they will conflict when accessing the GSM modem's serial device.

 ## Troubleshooting (HACS Integration)